fempar/fempar/README.md

 ```

 **NOTE**: there is also an open issue with gfortran 6.4.1 and gfortran 7.3.1 (https://gitlab.com/fempar/XH5For/issues/7).
 An internal
-compiler error raises when compiling FoX, a third party library of XH5For.
+compiler error raises when compiling FoX, a third party library of XH5For.  **UPDATE**: This issue has been already by-passed in FEMPAR's experimental
+branch from commit 47b947f2.
+See https://gitlab.com/fempar/XH5For/issues/7 for more details

 **NOTE**: we also detected a BUG with Intel Fortran compiler 18.0.0 related to missing initialization of member variables to default values in the case of
 polymorphic allocatable variables.
 For example, `test_transient_poisson` do not pass with Intel Fortran compiler 18.0.0 for commit 5176d2976659c64f45e35022bfea5dcb1e72045e.